Mofarrell1967/task-tracker/README.md

 The screen displays the Staff Name with a dropdown option to view the Staff Team.

+There are also 2 button options for Del & Edit

 ![index](static/readme_images/edit_staff.jpg)

 # Future Release & development

 •	A search bar to be added to the html to allow users to query the database.